Upcoming Falk lecturer Danny Reinberg

 By Angelika Zaremba

-Epigenetic biochemist Danny Reinberg, Ph.D., will present this year's annual Hans Falk Lecture Nov.
-29 at NIEHS.
-Hosted by NIEHS deputy director Rick Woychik, Ph.D., Reinberg will provide insights into epigenetics research with his talk on “Molecular Mechanisms of Epigenetic Inheritance.”
+Epigenetic biochemist Danny Reinberg, Ph.D., will present this year’s annual Hans Falk Lecture Feb.
+14. Hosted by NIEHS Deputy Director Rick Woychik, Ph.D., Reinberg will provide insights into epigenetics research with his talk on “Molecular Mechanisms of Epigenetic Inheritance.”

 Reinberg’s team is focusing on the molecular mechanisms of epigenetics.
 This field of science is defined as the study of the extra-genetic information that gives rise to different patterns of gene expression that distinguish different cells and influence phenotype.
 The research team is using mice and ants as model systems to study epigenetic modifications.
 Reinberg hypothesizes that, like other multicellular organisms, similar mechanisms are at work at the organism level in ants to establish and maintain an individual identity for their respective roles in the colony and give rise to distinct cell identities.

 Gene expression pattern regulation is also an important factor in different diseases, such as cancer, that may be caused, at least in part, by environmental factors.
 Woychik said of his guest, “Dr. Reinberg has been a leader in the field of studying the biochemistry associated with changes in chromatin structure that drive epigenetic regulation of the genome.
 With the increasing interest in understanding the influence of the environment on epigenetic regulation of gene expression, his research is highly relevant to the work at NIEHS.”